 Touch down at Ngurah Rai International Airport (DPS) in Denpasar on Bali’s southern coast.
 Hail a cab or pick up one of lastminute.com.au’s swanky car hire options for the most efficient commute to sights and Bali accommodation.
 Public buses service popular neighbourhoods, so if you want the local Bali experience, catch a ride.

-With lastminute.com.au it’s always a good time to book a Bali holiday.
-We’ve got sweet deals on accommodation in Bali that make the gorgeous weather, colourful coral reefs and tropical treats sound even sweeter.
+Here at lastminute.com.au it’s always a good time to book a Bali holiday.
+We’ve got sweet deals on places to stay in Bali that make the gorgeous weather, colourful coral reefs and tropical treats sound even sweeter.